- What is Microcosms?

 - What else do I get?

 Winners MAY also be given the chance to promote their work on our site with free ad space, provided it falls within our guidelines (specifics TBD).

 - How do I win?

 All entries must fall within the posted contest guidelines for the day and the contest rules (see below).
 The contest judge will select a winner — the Judge’s Pick.

 An additional winner — the Community Pick — will be selected by the Microcosms community, based upon the number of votes received, so don’t forget to vote for your favorites!
-Public voting will never be turned off (feel free to show your support on older stories), but we do ask that you stop voting for the current contest on Sunday and Monday.
-Votes will be counted for contest purposes through Saturday at midnight, NY time.
+Public voting will never be turned off (feel free to show your support on older stories), but votes will be counted for contest purposes through Sunday at midnight, NY time.
 Please note: We will do our best to adhere to these times, although it may not be an exact science, depending upon who is running the contest that week and their schedule.
 Please keep in mind that this contest is run by volunteers, and all is done in good fun and faith.
 All results are final.
 However, if you have any questions or concerns, please direct them to us privately via the contact us page.

 Additional anthology entries may be offered at the discretion of the judge(s) and/or website admin.
 (Sometimes, there are just too many good stories!)